benetflo/rp2350-secure-boot-chain/README.md

 # Programming OTP for rollback protection

 ## Programming minimum firmware version for rollback protection in OTP.
 The first available memory address recommended for user content by the RP2350 datasheet was used (row 0x0c0).
 Setting bit 0 to 1 encodes a minimum firmware version of 1 using a thermometer code, the bootloader counts the number of set bits (popcount) to determine the minimum allowed version.
 ```
 sudo picotool otp set 0x0c0 0x0001
 ```

-NOTE: Each time you want to flash a new firmware image with a new version:
+## Updating to a new firmware version
-- Burn the next bit in OTP register IF you want to permanently block earlier versions from running.
-For version two this would look like this
+Burn the next bit if you want to permanently block older versions.
+For version two this would look like this:
 ```
 sudo picotool otp set 0x0c0 0x0003
 ```